FilippoDoldi/CustomersClustering/README.md

 **Solution**

 The solution utilizes the KMedoids algorithm with the Gower distance as metric due to the presence of relevant categorical features.
-The number of cluster is selected through the silhouette score, which is the chosen performance metric.
+The number of clusters is selected through the silhouette score, which is the chosen performance metric.
 Randomized Search Cross Validation is used to find sub-optimal parameters (Gower distance weights and number of clusters).

 **Results**